jharini/booknotes/system-design/system-design-interview/chapter28/README.md

 Here's an example lifecycle of a balance transfer request in our final system:
  * User A sends a distributed transaction to the Saga coordinator with two operations - `A-1` and `C+1`.
- * Saga coordinator creates a record in the phase status table to trace the status of the transaction
+ * Saga coordinator creates a record in the phase status table (to keep track of what transaction is happening where) to trace the status of the transaction
  * Coordinator determines which partitions it needs to send commands to.
  * Partition 1's raft leader receives the `A-1` command, validates it, converts it to an event and replicates it across other nodes in the raft group
  * Event result is synchronized to the read state machine, which pushes a response back to the coordinator